CodeSmell/VertX-Bookmarks/README.md

 The ([Reactive Manifesto](http://www.reactivemanifesto.org/)) defines reactive applications as "systems that are Responsive, Resilient, Elastic and Message Driven."

-This project builds the Bookmarks REST services found in chapter 1 of the Pragmatic Programmers book Seven Web Frameworks in Seven Weeks.
+This project builds the Bookmarks REST services found in chapter 1 of the Pragmatic Programmers book *Seven Web Frameworks in Seven Weeks*.
 The original services in the book were built using Sinatra.

 It also relied on the Vert.x Core Manual and the Intro series
 - ([Core Manual](http://vertx.io/docs/vertx-core/java/))